 Mundic is a Cornish word meaning mine waste.
-It consists of iron containing sulphur, known as pyrite often referred to as fool’s gold.
-In the era before 1952, concrete was not prepared by large national carriers.
-Instead, it was mixed at local sites with local materials.
+It consists of iron containing sulphur, known as pyrite and often referred to as fools gold.

 The Mundic Block Problem

-The screening test is divided into several stages and the concrete is graded depending on the results.
+The test requires several stages and the quality of the concrete is graded accordingly.

-365 Property Buyer will make a cash offer on any property affected by Mundic block.
-Enter your postcode or give our friendly team a call on Freephone 0800 019 7031 if you want to sell a mundic block property.
-365 Property Buyer have bought mundic block bungalows, mundic block houses and even mundic block flats!
+365 Property Buyer will make a cash offer on any property affected by Mundic Block.
+Enter your postcode or give our friendly team a call on Freephone 0800 019 7031.
+If you want to sell a property built out of Mundic Block or affected by Mundic Block deterioration then call now we can help you.
+365 Property Buyer have already purchased Mundic Block houses, Mundic Block bungalows and Mundic Block flats.